 A cover letter should expand on the relevant points in your resume, rather than repeat them.
 You want to give a sense of who you are and what you can offer.
 So, after your opening statement, focus on introducing yourself more.
 “Include things like how you found out about the role, why you’re interested in applying for it, and any relevant understanding you have about the position and the company.”

 Show that you understand the culture of the company you’re applying to.
 “If you’ve read about the company online and you can tell they’re informal in their communication, use your cover letter to show you know how to communicate in their language.”

 If a job ad states exactly who the person is going to, then use your cover letter to address it that person, Havard says.
 You could do some research to find out who the hiring manager is – this shows you’ve made the effort to learn more about the company as well.
 If it’s still unclear, you could try ‘Dear Hiring Manager’ or try addressing it to the relevant department.
 ‘Dear Sir or Madam’ or ‘To whom it may concern’ are traditional options, but could seem overly formal in some situations.
 Havard says ‘Hi team [company name]’ may also be fine if you’re applying to an informal environment, but it pays to be more professional unless you’re really sure.

 If you’re sending your application to an email address – as opposed to uploading it to a website – Havard says it’s likely a particular person will be reviewing what you’ve sent.
 “In this case, a well written, basic cover email mentioning that they can find your resume attached as an expression of interest for the position advertised is often enough to inspire them to open your resume.”

-By following these simple tips you’ll be on the right track with your cover letter.
-And while you’re at it, make sure the personal summary in your SEEK Profile is up-to-date – it’s a great way to introduce yourself to prospective employers.
+While you’re at it, make sure the personal summary in your SEEK Profile is up to date – it’s a great way to introduce yourself to prospective employers.